ylhyra/ylhyra_content/not_data/content/explanations/Þú_merging.md

 ## Þið

 A similar thing regarding pronunciation happens when the word form `þið` is behind a verb: "Eruð þið" is pronounced {{pron|eruði}} and "fóruð þið" is pronounced {{pron|fóruði}}.
-However, the words are just written seperately.<note>Some people do write them as "fóruði", but it is non-standard.</note>
+However, the words are just written separately.<note>Some people do write them as "fóruði", but it is non-standard.</note>